 Food is the Best Medicine

-The Food is the Best Medicine (FBM) program was established by the Ascension Texas Council on Racial and Health Equity in response to the alarming rate of maternal deaths in Central Texas and the high rate of severe maternal morbidity cases, both of which are exacerbated by the barriers to healthy food access experienced by minority populations.
+The Ascension Seton Food is the Best Medicine (FBM) program has been 100% philanthropically funded through the Seton Foundation since launching in May 2022.
+The FBM program was established by the Ascension Texas Council on Racial and Health Equity (ATCORHE) in response to the alarming rate of maternal deaths in Central Texas and the high rate of severe maternal morbidity cases, both of which are exacerbated by the barriers to healthy food access experienced by minority populations.

 GOAL: To provide nutrient-rich food to postpartum mothers and their newborns, reducing food insecurity, improving diet quality, and improving rates of home cooking, breastfeeding, and postpartum depression.